memfault/interrupt/_posts/2022-11-28-swig-for-c-and-lua.md

 %}
 ```

 We declared `multiply` as `extern` introducing a linkage dependency.
-Now we’ll run SWIG and let it work it’s magic:
+Now we’ll run SWIG and let it work its magic:

 ```
 /app # cd example1